-Marcus and his family came to our Family Resource Center during the beginning of his 11th grade.
+Marcus and his family came to San Diego Youth Services during the beginning of his 11th grade.
 He was failing most of his classes and not on track to graduate.
 Marcus’ family was also facing eviction and struggling to meet basic needs.

 Marcus’ father has been incarcerated for most of his life and his mother, with no more than a third-grade education, is a single parent of many children.
-When asked, Marcus could state no career interests and demonstrated little hope for graduating high school.
+Marcus demonstrated little hope for graduating.

-The case manager at our Family Resource Center developed goals with Marcus and his family relating to basic needs and education.
+His case manager developed goals with Marcus and his family relating to basic needs and education.
 She helped Marcus’ mom gain money management and self-sufficiency skills by connecting her with Home Start.
 Marcus’ mom also gained access to community resources for food, clothing and medical needs.

 The case manager worked with Marcus to evaluate his progress and explore his short and long-term goals.
 Marcus began attending school regularly and asking for help in class.
 He began earning A and B grades, rather than Ds and Fs.
-She helped Marcus obtain an internship with the East County Career Center Youth Program.
+She helped Marcus obtain an internship.
 Marcus also worked the summer at a local shop, where he fostered his love for music and business.
 He then landed a paid position at another company.

 Marcus now holds a 2.33 GPA and is returning this year for an additional semester to complete his credits and graduate.

-Gaby’s high school counselor referred her to Girls Group at the San Diego Youth Services Family Resource Center for additional peer support.
-As the eight-week group progressed, Gaby shared a history of sexual abuse that she wanted help processing.
+Gaby’s high school counselor referred her to San Diego Youth Services for additional peer support.
+Gaby shared a history of sexual abuse that she wanted help processing.
 The family agreed to case management services.

 Gaby has been a good student, but had seen her grades slipping.
 Her mom reported that Gaby has also been experimenting with drugs and staying out all night.
 Her mother was also concerned that Gaby’s choices for dating partners are not safe options for her.
 Gaby reported that there was domestic violence in her home when she was younger.

-The case manager connected the family with the East County Behavioral Health Clinic and Gaby now receives regular therapy at school.
+The case manager connected the family with additional services and Gaby now receives regular therapy at school.
 The case manager also worked closely with the mother and daughter to address any concerns that came up.
-Gaby also utilized the Family Resource Center as a safe place to come when she was feeling upset at school.
+Gaby also used San Diego Youth Services as a safe place to come when she was feeling upset at school.

 When Gaby’s academics took a dip, the case manager contacted the school counselor, therapist, mother and Gaby to explore the root cause.